MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### PerformancePoint Services

 PerformancePoint Services had a significant dependency on Microsoft Silverlight, which is a technology that is no longer be supported as of October 12, 2021.
 PerformancePoint Services has been removed from SharePoint Server Subscription Edition.
-We recommend exploring Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services as we are making many new business intelligence investments in Power BI.
+We recommend exploring Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services as we're making many new business intelligence investments in Power BI.

 ### Stsadm.exe command-line tool